kserve/kserve/docs/samples/bentoml/README.md

 # Predict on an InferenceService using BentoML

-In this guide, we will demo serving a scikit-learn based iris classifier model with BentoML and deploying the BentoML model server with KFServing.
-The same deployment steps is also applicable for models trained with other machine learning frameworks, see more BentoML examples [here](https://docs.bentoml.org/en/latest/examples.html).
+This guide demonstrates how to serve a scikit-learn based iris classifier model with BentoML and deploying the BentoML model server with KFServing.
+The same deployment steps are also applicable for models trained with other machine learning frameworks, see more BentoML examples [here](https://docs.bentoml.org/en/latest/examples.html).

 [BentoML](https://bentoml.org) is an open-source platform for high-performance ML model